 Instagram changed the online shopping game this year when they implemented in app purchases to be made on shopping links.
 Through this, businesses could tag their products as links, which customers could buy within a few minutes.
 They also implemented a shopping tab on the explore page which is filled with shoppable posts from brands that Instagram thinks you may be interested in.
 Over 130 million people tap on these tags each month, proving that it is a convenient feature for many people.

-The rise of online shopping and specifically Amazon, revolutionized the way we shop, however it appears that Instagram is going to be the real downfall of traditional stores and shopping malls.
+The rise of social media marketing and online shopping has revolutionized the way we shop, however it appears that Instagram is going to be the real downfall of traditional stores and shopping malls.
 With over 1 billion people actively using Instagram every month, it is the 2nd most used social media platform after Facebook, which has over 2.38 billion monthly users.
 To be debuted for testing on May 9, Instagram’s new feature is going to be available for use to a small group of 55 creators with large followings including the Kim Kardashian West, Gigi Hadid, and Huda Kattan, as well as 23 companies such as Vogue, GQ and Hypebeast.
 Testing a small group of accounts who are influential to millions, will give many the opportunity to use this feature, allowing Instagram to analyse if it is worth implementing permanently.

 Advantages of In App Shopping Features